PinskyLabs/atl_proto/README.md

 We made an app to spread awareness about some mysterious and yet interesting objects in Outer space.
 The contributors to make this app possible are Pinak Parate and Yug Patil.

+We have used various packages to make the main feature in the app.

 ## Getting Started with Flutter

 A few resources to get you started with your first Flutter project: